tobyfoo/node-bluez/README.md

 For available methods and properties see [Bluez Docs](https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/device-api.txt).

+PropertiesChanged signals can be subscribed to by subscribing to a *Device* instance's `PropertiesChanged` events.

 ##### `constructor(interface: DBus.Interface): Device`

 *interface* is the DBus Interface corresponding the the Device.